Background information

 Notice

-Since this application is built using OceanBase documentation, please ask questions related to OceanBase.
+This application is built from OceanBase documentation, so please ask your assistant questions about OceanBase.